lparolari/structural-variations-analysis/docs/README.md

 In order to analyze unknown bacterium reads we need to study how they relate wrt a reference genome.
 In particular, we want to find structural variations like insertions, deletions and inversions.

-To perform this task we want to exploit mate pairs, but first of all we need to remember how they are extracted from donor.
+To reach the goal we want to exploit mate pairs, but first of all we need to remember how they are extracted from donor.

 ## How To Detect Structural Variations